 In order to achieve growth, many businesses get drawn into competing on price.
 This, inevitably, is unsustainable.

 Others focus on improving their value proposition in order to create a ‘stickier’ brand or offering and thereby increase customer loyalty.
 There is no doubt about it; stickiness can change the game.
-It can transform business from a transaction-based model to a more lasting, mutually beneficial one in which companies improve their own revenues and help to improve their customers’ competitiveness.
+It can transform business from a transaction-based model to a more lasting, mutually beneficial one in which companies improve their own revenues, sale value and help to improve their customers’ competitiveness.

 A primary objective for your business may be to sell more to your existing customers.
 However, doing so without decreasing prices and subsequent margins is difficult unless your proposition is sticky.
 Now, sticky can be delivered by good, old-fashioned service.
 It can be achieved from training, NPD and range developments that increase choice.
 The truth is, creating sustainable stickiness needs organisations to see the world through customers’ eyes.
 Otherwise stickiness just won’t happen.